 Suffice it to say that the consequences are as severe as can be for most of the core services of the Internet.
 GitHub, Google, Facebook, Dropbox, Evernote, Tumblr, to name but a few.
 Most of those services we love to use everyday are affected by this bug meaning that you have to change each and every one of your passwords and API keys for these services as soon as possible.
-You’re lucky if you’ve already been using a password management tool such as 1Password or LastPass because this likely means you already have distinct, automatically generated passwords for each website.
+You’re lucky if you’ve already been using a password management tool such as 1Password because this likely means you already have distinct, automatically generated passwords for each website.

 Nevertheless, I feel like I have been doing nothing but changing passwords and cycling API keys the last few days (and more to come).
 Changing passwords manually for numerous websites and – where possible – enabling 2-factor authentication for extra security is a bloody hassle, to say the least.

 This is why I had the following idea: Why can’t we have a new protocol that deals with this stuff automatically?
 Websites could offer an endpoint that allows password management tools to periodically check if there was a security breach or – as in this case – a security hole in the software infrastructure and automatically negotiate security settings and update passwords accordingly.
 This certainly is just a rough description but I hope you get the idea.
 Actually implementing and promoting such a protocol would require both serious engineering effort and widespread adoption by websites and important Internet services.